Andréas Hountondji

-Andréas William Edwin Hountondji (born 11 July 2002) is a professional footballer who plays as a forward for FC St. Pauli on loan from club Burnley.
+Andréas William Edwin Hountondji (born 11 July 2002) is a professional footballer who plays as a forward for club Burnley.
 Born in France, he plays for the Benin national team.

 Club career

 On 27 June 2019, Hountondji signed his first professional contract with Caen.
 He made his professional debut with Caen in a 1–1 Ligue 2 tie with Pau on 3 April 2021.

 On 27 June 2022, Hountondji moved to Quevilly-Rouen on a season-long loan.
 On 12 January 2023, he went on a new loan to Orléans.

 Rodez

 On 20 July 2023, it was announced that he would join fellow Ligue 2 club Rodez on a season-long loan with an option to buy.
 He scored his first goal for the club on 16 September 2023 against Angers, before scoring 13 more goals in Ligue 2 to become Rodez's all-time top scorer in a season in that division.
 He also scored two goals in the Coupe de France as they made it to the Round of 32, taking his tally up to 16.
 He registered seven assists in all competitions in an outstanding campaign for Rodez as they finished in an unexpected 4th place in the table, qualifying for the promotion play-offs where they lost out in the semi-final to eventual winners Saint-Étienne.